Pet World offers pets for busy people and even those with limited space. Below are a few of our favorite low maintenance

 Aquatics - Bettas and Dwarf Frogs

-Bettas make great pets for anyone with limited space and time!
-Most male bettas actually thrive while living alone or with only a few companions in relatively small designer tanks or even plain, simple fish bowls.
+BETTAS make great pets for anyone with limited space and time!
+Most male bettas actually thrive while living alone or with only a few companions in relatively small designer tanks.
 Because of their labyrinth organ these fish can easily live in water without filtration.
 For new hobbyists who can't commit to a full set up, we recommend a starter bowl of one gallon or more and live plants with the end goal being a 3-15 gallon filtered, heated, fully planted betta aquarium as soon as you have the opportunity to upgrade.
 Depending on the aquarium or bowl, bettas usually require small, weekly water changes and typically eat once each day or two.
 These bright, colorful and often active fish make very rewarding pets!

 Fun Fact about Bettas: Betta fish are believed to be named after an ancient tribe of Asian warriors called the "Bettah" because of their tendency to fight!